artemsaraiev/pd_backend_dev/concepts/discussion-pub/DiscussionPub.md

     given paperId in the `result` field, or null if no pub exists.
 Returns an array with
     one dictionary containing `{ result: Pub | null }`.
-  + _listThreads(pub: Pub, anchor?: Anchor) : (threads: Thread[])
+  + _listThreads(pub: Pub, anchor?: Anchor) : (thread: Thread)
     + **requires** nothing
-    + **effects** returns an array of dictionaries, each containing all non-deleted threads for the given pub in the `threads` field, optionally filtered by anchor.
+    + **effects** returns an array of dictionaries, each containing one non-deleted thread for the given pub, optionally filtered by anchor.
 Results are ordered by createdAt.
 Each thread includes _id, author, title, body, anchorId, createdAt, and editedAt.
-Returns an array with one dictionary containing `{ threads: Thread[] }`.
+Returns an empty array if no threads exist.
-  + _listReplies(thread: Thread) : (replies: Reply[])
+  + _listReplies(thread: Thread) : (reply: Reply)
     + **requires** nothing
-    + **effects** returns an array of dictionaries, each containing all non-deleted replies for the given thread in the `replies` field, ordered by createdAt.
+    + **effects** returns an array of dictionaries, each containing one non-deleted reply for the given thread, ordered by createdAt.
 Each reply includes _id, author, body, anchorId, parentId, createdAt, and editedAt.
-    Returns an array with one dictionary containing `{ replies: Reply[] }`.
+Returns an empty array if no replies exist.
-  + _listRepliesTree(thread: Thread) : (replies: ReplyTree[])
+  + _listRepliesTree(thread: Thread) : (reply: ReplyTree)
     + **requires** nothing
-    + **effects** returns an array of dictionaries, each containing all non-deleted replies for the given thread organized as a tree structure in the `replies` field, where each reply has a children array containing its child replies.
+    + **effects** returns an array of dictionaries, each containing one root reply node for the given thread organized as a tree structure, where each reply has a children array containing its child replies.
 Results are ordered by createdAt.
-Returns an array with one dictionary containing `{ replies: ReplyTree[] }`.
+Returns an empty array if no replies exist.